qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Regardless of how you group your sequences, the grouping methods will output:

 1. A list of representative sequences for each of your OTUs and/or ASVs (QIIME 2 data format ``FeatureData[Sequence]``), and
-2. A feature table which indicates how many reads of each OTU/sequence variants were observed in each sample.
+2. A feature table which indicates how many reads of each OTU/sequence variant were observed in each sample.
 (QIIME 2 data format ``FeatureTable[Frequency]``)

 DADA2 and deblur will also produce a stats summary file with useful information regarding the filtering and denoising.